 Number is 0.

-When number is 0, both number> 0 and number <0 are considered incorrect.
-Hence, the code is executed inside the body of else.
+When a number is 0, both number> 0 and number <0 are considered incorrect.
+Hence, the code executes within another body.

 It is possible to have nested if..else commands in Java.

-Here is a program to find the largest number out of 3:
+Here is a program to find the most significant number out of 3:

 - class Number {